 A graduate student and I are developing an OpenSees model of the water tower described in this paper.
-Thankfully, the model is pretty straightforward, i.e., reproducible from what’s written in the paper, so it could be a future modeling challenge here at PD.
+Thankfully, the model is pretty straightforward, i.e., reproducible from what’s written in the paper.

 The authors of the paper did a pushover analysis of the water tower using dynamic response to a “slow, ramped, horizontal ground acceleration that increases at a constant rate of 0.3g/min”.
 In other words, a constant ground jerk of 0.3g/min.
 I wasn’t familiar with this approach to pushover analysis.
 I usually specify a load pattern, then ramp up the load factor in a static analysis.